The magic kernel

 Unlike a Gaussian, the finite support of m(x) means that only three adjacent copies of it are necessary for it to “fit into itself.”
 We can therefore see why a truncation of a Gaussian to finite support (needed for practical purposes) also leads to artifacts: it does not “fit into itself” (it is not a partition of unity).

-Now, consider the following thought experiment: what if we applied the Magic Kernel to an image, but with no resizing at all?
-I.e., what if we simply applied it as a filter, with the output sampling grid being identical to the input sampling grid?
+I then performed the following thought experiment: what if we applied the Magic Kernel to an image, but with no resizing at all?
+I.e., what if we simply applied it as a same-size filter, with the output sampling grid being identical to the input sampling grid?

 It is clear from the above graph that this would result in a slight blurring of the image: from the formula, the weights of the filter, at positions −1, 0, and +1, would be simply {1/8, 3/4, 1/8}.

-This is the fundamental reason why the Magic Kernel slightly blurs the images that it resizes, as rightly pointed out by experts between 2006 and 2011.
+This is why the Magic Kernel blurs the images that it resizes, as I kept getting told by experts from June 2006 to January 2013.

-Consider applying the sharpening post-filter {−1/4, +3/2, −1/4} to the image considered above, that was slightly blurred by using the Magic Kernel as a regular same-size filter.
-The convolution yields an overall kernel of {−1/32, 0, +17/16, 0, −1/32}.
-This is not a delta function, but it is very close to it: there are now zeros at positions ±1, with −3% lobes at positions ±2, and a corresponding +6% excess at position 0.
+So my new solution was to use my Magic Kernel code hack to resize the image, and then apply this sharpening to the result (which worked because we were only looking at downsizing at that time).
+For no resizing at all, this yields an overall kernel of {−1/32, 0, +17/16, 0, −1/32}.
+This is not a delta function, but it is very close to it: it has the designed zeros at positions ±1, with −3% lobes at positions ±2, and a corresponding +6% excess at position 0.
 Rather than the slight blurring brought about by the Magic Kernel, we now have a very slight residual sharpening of the original image.

 Analytical formula for the Magic Kernel